Authentication Setup

 Either:

-- Use your BM username + WebDAV access key
+- Use your BM username + WebDAV access key (recommended), or

 4. Set Environment Variables